 Jelly roll pans have very short sides that keep fries, cookies, and other baked goods from sliding off into the oven or onto the floor.
 Dark-colored pans heat up more quickly than light ones, and they retain their heat longer.

 Fries aren't the only good accompaniment to crab cakes.
 Hush puppies, potato chips, cole slaw, and locally grown fresh fruits and vegetables also make perfect side dishes.

-And like the crab cakes above, Easy BBQ Shrimp Bake takes approximately 30 minutes to cook.
+And like the crab cakes above, this BBQ shrimp bake takes approximately 30 minutes to cook.

 It will serve four as an entrée or eight as a side dish.
-And if you're expecting a larger crowd, the recipe for Easy BBQ Shrimp Bake is easy to double.
+And if you're expecting a larger crowd, this recipe is easy to double.

 To make clean-up quick, line the baking pan with aluminum foil or use a disposable foil baking pan.
 You'll also need the following ingredients.

 - 2 lbs. large shrimp, unpeeled